pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 ## Notebook to Galaxy tool conversion

-At this stage, we can create a very simple Galaxy tool using `nb2galaxy` CLI:
+At this stage, one can create a very simple Galaxy tool using `nb2galaxy` CLI:

 ```bash
 nb2galaxy --environment_yml environment.yml example_nb2workflow.ipynb ./tooldir